json-schema-org/landscape/README.md

 [![JSON Schema logo - Build more, break less, empower others.](https://raw.githubusercontent.com/json-schema-org/.github/main/assets/json-schema-banner.png)](https://json-schema.org)

-## Empowering you to navigate the JSON Schema Ecosystem

 We're thrilled to announce the launch of the JSON Schema Landscape!
 This comprehensive resource is designed to be your one-stop shop for exploring the ever-evolving JSON Schema ecosystem.

 ## The JSON Schema Landscape: Your Map to the Ecosystem

 This resource catalogs and organizes the key players in the JSON Schema ecosystem.
-Explore tools, libraries, and validation solutions to streamline your JSON Schema development.

-## What benefits do you gain from the JSON Schema Landscape?

-* **Streamline development:** Find essential tools and libraries.
-* **Align solutions:** Discover options that perfectly fit your needs.
-* **Gain insights:**  Understand the current JSON Schema landscape.

 ## Dive deeper!
 Explore the Extensive JSON Schema Ecosystem

 Visit the deployed website at [https://landscape.json-schema.org/](https://landscape.json-schema.org/) and delve into the rich ecosystem of tools and resources available.

 ## Run Locally